zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 <!-- .element: class="fragment" style="margin-top: 1em"  -->

 Notes:
-- The answer to that of course is yes, but
-- ⏭️ as you'll see, we couldn't have made Bones without Bevy
+- we couldn't have made Bones without Bevy
 - Bones was **heavily** influenced by Bevy's design and is in fact
 - ⏭️ kind of like Bevy's little brother.
 ---